KidsOuting

 Address

-Sha Tau Kok, Hong Kong
+Sheung Wo Hang, Sha Tau Kok, New Territories, Hong Kong

 Public transport